wp-plugins/the-welcomizer/readme.txt

 == Features ==

 * 100% AJAX.
+* Export a list.
 * Multilingual Ready.
-* Pick an HTML element Id.
+* Pick an HTML element ID.
 * Pick an Option properties.
 * Global Online/Offline status.
 * Optional First and Second move.
 * Activate or deactivate movements.
 * Optional starting position: Top, Left.
 * Ajax editable 'Delay' & 'Duration' column.
-* Build lists for Homepage, Category or Page.
-* Unlimited number of movements, take it eazzzy!
+* Unlimited number of movements, take it easy!
+* Build lists for homepage, categories or pages.
 * Optional css position: nothing, relative, absolute.
 * Delay and duration of movements are in milliseconds.
 * Optional custom options textbox, for more custom options.